 Grandma George’s Croquesignoles (French Donuts) I didn’t know my great-grandma, Grandma George, who was called after her husband’s first name.
 That’s how the married women used to be referred to in south Louisiana, by their husband’s first names.
 My daddy’s mama was “Madame Bill” and […]

-Jambalaya has been a popular Cajun dish for a long time.
-Its originated from France and Spain and is similar to the Spanish dish paella.
-Jambalaya made its way to New Orleans first before the Cajun’s embraced it as one of their beloved rice dishes.
+Jambalaya has been a favorite Cajun dish for a long time.
+It originated from France and Spain and is similar to the Spanish dish paella.
+Jambalaya made its way to New Orleans first before the Cajun’s embraced it as one of their beloved rice […]